 Dissemination and communication are the core areas of the ICT solution for fisheries EW and ER.
 The proposals for these are described in detail following some general points about the country context.
 Face-to-face personal communication remains very important in the fishing industry.
-St. Vincent and the Grenadines has a knowledgeable and active fisheries extension service that is capable of engaging fisherfolk organizations, leaders and other fisheries individuals from national to local level.
-The National Fisherfolk Organisation and Fisheries Division comprise a critical partnership for FEWER.
-The fisheries extension service and National Fisherfolk Organisation must be incorporated into FEWER for it to be efficient and effective.
+Grenada has a knowledgeable and active fisheries extension service that is capable of engaging fisherfolk organizations, leaders and other fisheries individuals from national to local level.
+The fisheries extension service and national fisherfolk organisation must be incorporated into FEWER for it to be efficient and effective.

 Fishing cooperatives are entitled to duty free concessions on goods and services and may pass on lower cost to their members.
 This principle applies to fishing gear and equipment.
-Duty concessions could be applied to the importation of recommended marine VHF radios in order to increase their use and make a FEWER VHF solution viable.
+Duty concessions could be applied to the importation of marine VHF radios in order to increase their use and make a FEWER VHF solution more viable.
+Also, FEWER documentation to clearly link its design and use within the ecosystem of national emergency communications technologies and devices in support of device concession considerations.

-The communication responsibilities and channels of several other agencies assist NEMO.
+The communication responsibilities and channels of several other agencies assist NaDMA.
 For example, the Government Information Service provides public information, public service announcements and warnings to the public and other media houses.
-CDEMA recognizes the importance of mass media broadcasts for reaching fisherfolk, and has prepared resources for them52.
-The NEMO Facebook page53 is popular with over 10,000 followers.
+Fishers noted the importance of mass media broadcasts for reaching fisherfolk, and DRM agencies prepare resources for the media.
+The NaDMA Facebook page and Met Service web site are reportedly popular for access to resources and forecasts.
 The FEWER solution requires a presence on all the disaster and climate-related normal means of awareness communication in order to be promoted.